 Apply for Planning Permission

-Find out the planning fee and other consents which might be required.
+Find out what sort of application you need, and the fee.
 The Government's ePlanning website makes submitting an application quick and easy.

 - How to submit a Planning Application Planning applications can be submitted easily and speedily online using the Government's ePlanning service.